pyricau/FunkyJFunctional/README.md

 FunkyJFunctional provides a **new** way to do **functional** programming in Java, using some Java syntactic sugar: **method local class** declarations and **init blocks**.

-FunkyJFunctional provides modules that integrate with many different frameworks.
+FunkyJFunctional **integrates** with many different **frameworks**.
 If not already available, feel free to implement a new funky module for the framework you love!

 Short syntax examples: